-HIPAA stands for: Health Insurance Portability and Accountability Act, and it requires that healthcare facilities (hospitals, clinics, and private practices…) who have access to Protected Health Information (PHI) take actions to ensure the protection of their patient’s data.
+HIPAA, the Health Insurance Portability and Accountability Act, requires healthcare facilities (hospitals, clinics, and private practices…) that have access to Protected Health Information (PHI) to take steps to protect their patients’ data.

-Anytime a healthcare facility outsources a service, the service must be HIPAA compliant as well.
+Whenever a healthcare facility outsources a service, that service must also be HIPAA-compliant.
 Altogether, both partners being HIPAA compliant leads to exceptional data security.
-That’s why at Ditto Transcripts, we understand the severity of data breaches and are 100% HIPAA compliant with our medical transcription services.
+That’s why at Ditto Transcripts, we understand the severity of data breaches and are 100% HIPAA compliant with our legal transcription services and medical transcription services.

 What Does HIPAA Really Do?

-HIPAA is the Health Insurance Portability and Accountability Act, which sets a standard for patient data protection.
+HIPAA, the Health Insurance Portability and Accountability Act, establishes standards for the protection of patient data.
 There’s a series of regulatory standards that companies must follow if they handle sensitive protected health information (PHI).
-All healthcare facilities, including hospitals, doctor offices, and clinics, must choose to outsource their confidential files to companies that are HIPAA compliant.
+All healthcare facilities, including hospitals, doctors’ offices, and clinics, must choose to outsource their confidential files to HIPAA-compliant companies.
 Otherwise, they face violating the law and possible lawsuits.

 The history of HIPAA and how it came to be